 When your child accesses his or her account through the Fitbit app, we automatically collect and store information about account connectivity such as IP addresses, browser type, language, operating system, and app and mobile device information (including cookie and application identifiers).

-We use the information in the following ways: to provide, personalize, and improve our services, authenticate users’ identities, to track activities and exercise, and to provide customer support.
+We use the information in the following ways: to provide, personalise, and improve our services, authenticate users’ identities, to track activities and exercise, and to provide customer support.
 We also use the data we collect for internal purposes such as troubleshooting, protecting against errors, data analysis and testing, to develop new features and services, and to promote the safety and security of Fitbit.

 Your child’s username, name, activity, and picture are shared with approved connections in the family account.